 Rideshare apps such as Uber and Lyft have become a popular mode of transportation in this day and age.
-A passenger requests a pick-up, and the application matches an available driver, who retrieves the passenger for a quoted rate and drives him/her to their chosen destination.
+When a passenger requests a pick-up, the app matches him/her with a driver that will take him/her to their chosen destination.

 But what happens when a car accident occurs?
 If you suffer an injury in a crash involving an Uber or Lyft driver, or while riding one of these cars, who is responsible?